scrapinghub/spidermon/docs/getting-started.md

 If spider generates few different types of item it's possible to define validation models per every item.
 The same is applicable for `SPIDERMON_VALIDATION_SCHEMAS`.
-Just define setting as a dict in `settings.py`, where keys are item objects and validators are values, one or several of them (list or tuple in that case):
+Just define setting as a dict in `settings.py`, where keys are item class objects and validators are values, one or several of them (list or tuple in that case):

     from reddit_spidermon_demo.items import NewsItem, SomeOtherItem # SomeOtherItem not in the demo